OogieOrange/project-1-karate-koi/README.md

 - The Karate Koi website will feature a color scheme consisting of black pearl, elm and white smoke.
 For a clean, calm and simple look.

 - The selected typografy consists of Montserrat and Quicksand, with a backup of Sans-seif.
-The focus is a clean design and a clear readability.
+The focus is a clean mordern design that provides clear readability.

 ---